 Hilliard is a medium-sized city located in the state of Ohio.
-With a population of 33,649 people and four constituent neighborhoods, Hilliard is the 53rd largest community in Ohio.
+With a population of 37,114 people and eight constituent neighborhoods, Hilliard is the 36th largest community in Ohio.

 Hilliard real estate is some of the most expensive in Ohio, although Hilliard house values don't compare to the most expensive real estate in the U.S.

-Hilliard is a decidedly white-collar city, with fully 90.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hilliard is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Hilliard who work in management occupations (14.99%), office and administrative support (13.18%), and sales jobs (10.78%).
+Hilliard is a decidedly white-collar city, with fully 88.83% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hilliard is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Hilliard who work in management occupations (14.29%), office and administrative support (10.95%), and business and financial occupations (10.76%).

 Also of interest is that Hilliard has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Hilliard is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Langs. of India.